I frequently get asked: What’s the difference between resolved and complete? Why do I have more than one version of “Done”?

 I remove any additional Done status to reinforce that my team has a single common understanding of what we mean by "Done."
 It’s much easier to commit to our work when everyone on the team has a common understanding of what "Done" means.
 Having multiple statuses that all communicate different aspects of Done, and being able to see these multiple Done states by viewing the workflow, either contradicts or fogs our understanding of what we mean by "Done."

 This approach is very useful with other more complex workflows as well.
-For example, below is the Information Technology Services Management (ITSM) certified Service Request workflow that’s provided with the IT Support Jira Service Desk project configuration.
+For example, below is the Information Technology Services Management (ITSM) certified Service Request workflow that’s provided with the IT Support Jira Service Management project configuration.

 This workflow has three statuses that are considered Done: